bennorth/countdown-numbers-solver/write-up/index.md

 ## Validating my solver

-To check my solver, I wrote a Python program which repeatedly runs both my solver and [Evans's RPN-based one](https://github.com/rvedotrc/numbers), and compares their solutions.
+To check my solver, I wrote a Python program which repeatedly runs both my solver and one based on [Evans's RPN-based one](https://github.com/rvedotrc/numbers), and compares their solutions.
 Some care is needed to come up with a canonical representation of a given solution, to know when two solutions, different on the surface, are really “the same”.

-Results of this comparison over many thousands of random problems were that all solutions found by my approach were also found by Evans's, and vice versa.
+Results of this comparison over many thousands of random problems were that all solutions found by my approach were also found by the RPN-based solver, and vice versa.
 Runtime was pretty similar too.
-Of the two approaches, Evans's RPN one has the advantage of more obviously being correct in terms of not missing solutions, so it was reassuring that the solution sets matched in all the trials I ran.
+Of the two approaches, the RPN one has the advantage of more obviously being correct in terms of not missing solutions, so it was reassuring that the solution sets matched in all the trials I ran.

 The RPN solution did tend to produce duplicate solutions, though.
 As a cherry-picked example, the problem

 * Cards: 50, 6, 75, 100, 10, 8
 * Target: 899